Any old flashlight lying around the house just won’t cut it when it comes to assembling the proper survival kit.

 10) Attachment Options

 Everything about the Fenix E12 is a marvel.
 You may wonder if this gem of an EDC flashlight was made specifically for survival scenarios.
-The 130 lumen brightness packed in a small shell can be fitted into a keychain for light carrying.
+The 130-lumen brightness packed in a small shell can be fitted into a keychain for light carrying.
 This excellent flashlight runs on reliable AA batteries.
-Finally, the entry price point in the $30 range makes it the go-to light for beginner survivalists and outdoor warriors.
+Finally, the entry price point makes it the go-to light for beginner survivalists and outdoor warriors.

 The Fenix PD35 boasts an outstanding 1k lumens of light power that can handle everything you throw at it.
 Basic tasks and tactical operations are made easier and more efficient with this EDC flashlight around.
 Add to the fact that it has 6 lighting modes and weighs in at just 3 ounces, and you have yourself a winner.
 If you need extreme and reliable illumination, then the Fenix PD35 is for you.

 4) Olight Javelot M23 – Best Main Survival EDC Flashlight

 The M23 Javelot clocks in at just under 6 inches, which makes it small enough for everyday carry.
 The many modes and features also make it a very versatile survival equipment.
 The most notable achievement the M23 offers is the ability to crank up the lumens to 1020 and have the beam reach an outstanding 477 yards during nighttime.
 You get a strobe mode and 3 different lighting options- the highest is the aforementioned 1020 lumens brightness for 5 minutes, the second is a 350 lumens illumination for 2 hours and the last is 20 lumens brightness that can last for up to 30 hours.